rkrage/pg_party/README.md

 For every call to `create_list_partition` and `create_range_partition`, a clone `<table_name>_template` is created.
 Indexes, constraints, etc. created on the template table will propagate to new partitions in calls to `create_list_partition_of` and `create_range_partition_of`:
 * Subpartitions will correctly clone from template tables if a template table exists for the top-level ancestor
-* When using Postgres 11 or higher, you may wish to disable template tables and use the native features instead, see [Configuration](#configuration)
+* When using Postgres 11 or higher, you may wish to disable template tables and use the native features instead, see [Configuration](#configuration)\
+  but this may result in you using composite primary keys, which is not natively supported by ActiveRecord.

 ```ruby
 class CreateSomeListRecord < ActiveRecord::Migration[5.1]